davidpots/playsongnotes/_lessons/159 [Johnny Cash] When the Man Comes Around.md

 ---
 layout: song

-title: Guitar lesson for "When the Man Comes Around" by Johnny Cash
+title: "When the Man Comes Around" by Johnny Cash
 song_title: When the Man Comes Around
 artist: Johnny Cash
 year: 2002